-Team providing safety cover for a marathon / half marathon event called the Howler, though the Bowland Fells.
+Team providing safety cover for a marathon / half marathon event called the Howler, through the Bowland Fells.
 Bad weather expected as per Met Office weather warnings.
 Team providing two Land Rovers with eight persons and a MR Control at our Smelt Mill Headquarters.
 As the weather deteriorated, the Team became aware of a number of participants in difficulty on the Salter Fell Track / Hornby Road above Whitendale.
 They had continued along the Salter Fell track having missed the turn down to Whitendale and were returning back along the track.
 All were very cold due to freezing rain.
 A number of runners treated for the effects of cold and Team Land Rovers used to evacuate them from the fell.
 Additional resources in the form of another Team Land Rover, Team minibus and Team members were called in to assist.
 Ten very cold participants assisted from the fell by the Team.
 With others kept warm and evacuated in private vehicles from the road head.
 Thanks to the Café at Slaidburn for taking in the very cold participants and giving them hot drinks as we delivered them in Team vehicles.
-This

-As a team we assist with a limited number of fell incestorems throughout the year, our main function being safety.
-Although on some we are incident in the checking percents.
-Or Statustry 153 Dec 2018 there was a full and a full marshow based on a circular nute starting at Dursop Bridge going north.
-Full marshow was two circular.
-This was in Youter Event7, which paintclainte ergosy a 'traitingreg' on the trails and tracks of nonhern Eingland.
-Our Trave Leader (TL) Key Campin, decided on the occasion, as it was no cur decister, we would offer a two-vehicle (4 team members in each support role, just in cases.
-Privably the best TL decision he's even marks.
-We also had 2 controllars, on the radio in Small Mill (SM) our residential based but indexed Bridges Bridge.
+This our main function being safety, although on some we are involved in the checking process.
+On Saturday 15th Dec 2018 there was a full and a half marathen based on a circular excite starting at Dursop Bridge goling moth.
+Full marathen was two circular.
+This was a "Hower Event", who's participants enjoy a "challenge" on the traits and tractic of conthern England.
+Our Traine Lisader (TL) flow Campin, decided on this opposition, so it was no our deposition, we would offer a fano-vehicle (4 least members in each) support rote, just in case.
+Probably the best TL decision has a very roade.
+We also had 2 controllars, or the radio in Small Mit (SM) our recidential hased just northeast of Dursop Bridge.